Soapy7261/yolks/README.md

 - `3.12-tini` (based off the 3.12-nep yolk) which adds [TINI](https://github.com/krallin/tini) to the entrypoint so python will actually quit instead of just hanging forever until killed when you press stop

-- `3.12-t-ffmpeg` (based off the 3.12-tini yolk) which just adds FFMPEG if you need it
+- `3.12-git` (based off the 3.12-tini yolk) which adds git to the image, so you can clone repos and stuff

 - `3.13` Python 3.13